 Detainees cannot receive incoming calls.
 If you need to get in touch with a detainee to leave an urgent message, you must call (256) 549-5410 and leave the detainee's full name, alien registration number and your name and telephone number where you can be reached.
 The detainee will be given your message.

-Etowah County Detention Center (ICE) publishes the names of their inmates currently in their facility in Alabama.
+Etowah County Detention Center (ICE) publishes the names of the inmates currently in their facility in Alabama.
 Your search should start with this locator first to see if your loved one is there.

 The second box is the InmateAid Inmate Search.
-This database of inmates is user-generated content for the purpose of accessing and utilizing any or all of the InmateAid services.
-If you need our assistance creating your own inmate profile to keep in touch, email us at firstname.lastname@example.org and we will assist you in locating your inmate.
+This database of inmates is user-generated content to access and utilize any or all of the InmateAid services.
+If you need our assistance creating your inmate profile to keep in touch, email us at email@example.com and we will assist you in locating your inmate.

 Unit 1: Sunday & Monday, 9 a.m. – 1 p.m.; Tuesday & Wednesday, 2 p.m. –5 p.m.